-A repeatable flow for collaborative decision-making exercises.
+A repeatable flow for shared-control decision-making exercises.

 The live session